AlexHettle/MeadowPy/README.md

 - Configurable font, tab width, and word wrap

 ### Run & Debug
+Running your code is one keypress away.
+When something goes wrong, the debugger lets you slow everything down and watch your program think — line by line, variable by variable.

 - **Run** your script with F5, or the dedicated run button
 - **Interactive REPL** with stdin support
 - **Step-through debugger** — set breakpoints (F9), then step over (F10), step into (F11), or step out (Shift+F11)